MicrosoftDocs/architecture-center/docs/reference-architectures/containers/aks-pci/aks-pci-identity-content.md

 #### AKS feature support

-Because of AKS and Azure AD integration, you can leverage ID management and authorization capabilities, including access management, identifier objects management, and others.
+Because of AKS and Azure AD integration, you can take advantage of ID management and authorization capabilities, including access management, identifier objects management, and others.
 For more information, see [AKS-managed Azure Active Directory integration](/azure/aks/managed-aad).

 #### Your responsibilities